andreaparr/map675/README.md

 Mapshaper was used to simplify large files that were larger than 2mbs to improve map load time.

 ### Final notes
-While working on assignment2 of this module, I realized that I inadvertently removed the drawMap funtion from this map.
+While working on assignment2 of this module, I realized I inadvertently removed the drawMap funtion from this map.
 It does not appear to have any impact as the layers are being drawn using ```L.GeoJSON {} addTo.map;```.
-I left this map as is for the sake of simplicity but will watch for this in future maps.
-Could be a fluke that everything still worked.
+I left this as is for the sake of simplicity but will watch for missing drawMap()s in the future..
+Could be a fluke that everything still worked...

 I left all of my working data files in the data folder for reference/to show my work for this project.